WSU-kduncan/s24cicd-thornburyjac/Project5/README-CD.md

 # Part 1: Semantic Versioning

 ## Part 1: Overview
 Currently, our Github workflow is pushing an image to Dockerhub, but it is not tracking the different versions it is just overwriting whats already been pushed.
-That means whenever we push to Dockerhub there will only ever be the "latest"
+That means whenever we push to Dockerhub there will only ever be the "latest" image.
+This part of the project is where we implement processes to make sure we track the version number.
+This way we see the different versions that have been pushed.
+For example, we would have a version 1.0, and version 1.1, a verison 1.3, etc. We can research popular version numbering methods and maybe use those.
+Based on the resources provided, we will be using Github actions and metadata to accomplish this.

 ## Part 1: Process documentation
 - Used provided resources to familiarize myself with semantic versioning, and how to implement tagging with github workflows.